BDC Hamburger Icon

 • Aesthetic and branding guidelines

-• Limitations or requirements when using your logo or brand name
+• Limitations or requirements for using your logo or brand name

-• Whether influencer content about your brand will need preapproval before publishing
+• Whether influencer content about your brand will need preapproval before it’s published

-While influencer contract templates exist, it’s best to have a business lawyer review your contract before sending it to the influencer.
-Ensure the contract is fully executed (signed by the influencer and your company representative) before beginning the promotion.
+Although there are influencer contract templates, it’s best to have a business lawyer review your contract before you send it to the influencer.
+Ensure the contract is fully executed (signed by the influencer and your company representative) before you begin the promotion.

 Why influencer marketing works

-According to the State of Influencer Marketing Report cited earlier, 83 percent of marketers believe influencer marketing is effective and more than two-thirds (67 percent) increased their influencer marketing budget in 2023.
+According to the State of Influencer Marketing Report cited earlier, over 84 percent of marketers said they believe influencer marketing is effective and 85 percent said they plan to increase their influencer marketing budget.

 Here’s why influencer marketing works:

-• Successful influencers are authentic: Influencer marketing can only work when followers see the influencer as authentic.
+• Successful influencers are authentic.
+Influencer marketing can work only when followers see the influencer as authentic.
+In fact, according to Sprout Social, 47 percent of consumers prioritize authenticity in influencers they follow, and 53 percent want to follow influencers who align with their personal values.
 Influencers know authenticity is as crucial as expertise.
-They won’t jeopardize follower trust by promoting a product they don’t believe in and support.
+They won’t jeopardize followers’ trust by promoting a product they don’t believe in and support.
 When followers feel an influencer has “sold out” by promoting something disingenuously, the backlash is fierce.

 Did You Know?Did you know

-YouTube, TikTok and Instagram are the most popular channels where consumers follow influencers.
+YouTube, TikTok and Instagram are the most popular channels where consumers follow influencers, as these platforms offer highly visual and engaging content formats that resonate with audiences.

 Leverage influencers for a positive return on investment